-The provision of a sovereign guaranteed loan of up to US$ 250 million equvalent to JSC KazAvtoZhol, the state-owned national road operator in Kazakhstan.
-The loan will be used to finance the reconstruction of a 218 km long road section between the cities of Kyzylorda and Zhezkazgan, including the 14 km bypass around Kyzyolrda, adjucent to the motorway.
+The provision of a loan of up to USD 240 million in local currency split into two tranches under sovereign guarantee to JSC KazAvtoZhol, 100 per cent state-owned national road operator.
+The first tranche in the amount equivalent to USD 187.4 million in local currency will finance the reconstruction of a 204 km long road section between the cities of Kyzylorda and Zhezkazgan.
+The second uncommitted tranche of USD 52.6 million will finance construction of a 14.8 km bypass around Kyzylorda, adjacent to the motorway.

 - Reconstruction of the 204 km long Kyzylorda-Zhezkazgan road in Kazakhstan.

 - Construction of a 14.8 km bypass around the city of Kyzylorda.

 - Contribution to the improved inter-regional connectivity, safety standards, increased road capacity and reduced travel time.

 The Project supports improving regional connectivity and road safety standards as well as expansion of tolling system and performance based maintenance contracts to ensure better maintenance of rehabilitated roads.
 In addition, it supports Kazakhstan to develop a readiness strategy for road infrastructure development that will support roll-out of electric vehicles on the national road network.
 The Project incorporates climate change adaptation measures that improve the resilience of the road to increasing extreme weather conditions.
 It also aims to address gender concerns in road infrastructure design and implementation.

 JSC KazAvtoZhol - the state-owned national road operator in Kazakhstan

 EBRD Finance Summary